-GPS Tracking Disputes: A Modern Custody Conflict
+GPS tracking disputes: A Modern Custody Conflict

 It was a rainy Wednesday afternoon when Sarah got a notification on her phone: “Your child has left the designated GPS zone.”
 She had installed a GPS tracker on her 10-year-old son, Ethan, to find peace of mind in a tense custody battle with her ex-husband, Mark.
 That afternoon, however, the device felt more like an intrusion—a stark reminder of how quickly their conflict was spiraling.